 "Talking about art requires bravery - you're inherently vulnerable when you share your perspective.
 There is joy in seeing things in a new way - and in simply shifting gears to appreciate the beauty and poetry of everyday life."

 Jane holds a master’s in Art History from Boston University and a master’s in Education from the Harvard University Graduate School of Education.
-She is a NH native and has worked at some of the state’s most esteemed cultural institutions, including the League of New Hampshire Craftsmen, where she served as Executive Director, and the Currier Museum of Art, where she held the role of Senior Educator.
+She was born and raised in NH and has worked at some of the state’s most esteemed cultural institutions, including the League of New Hampshire Craftsmen, where she served as Executive Director, and the Currier Museum of Art, where she held the role of Senior Educator.
 Jane founded the Currier’s Alzheimer’s Cafe and led the tour program for the museum and the Frank Lloyd Wright-designed Zimmerman House.
-She has taught Art History at the college level for more than a decade, most recently at the NH Institute of Art.
+She has taught Art History at the college level for more than a decade, most recently at Southern New Hampshire University.

 Megan discovered the magic of art as a child and some her fondest memories are of visiting museums with her mother.
 In college, Megan studied art and served as a gallery guide at the Smith College Museum of Art, where she fell in love with sharing art with others, especially those new to the museum setting.
 The experience would fuel a career in museum education and her passion for sharing art with people of all ages and backgrounds.